 |Islamic cosmology was also borrowed from the Old Testament - so the Universe is again 6000 years old and the Earth is at the center of the Universe.
 One additional thought was that the flat Earth rested on a whale in the ocean of water.
 There were seven heavens above and one hell below (but no purgatory).||Hindu Cosmology can be quite confusing since there are different descriptions in multiple texts and myths are mixed with astronomical observations.
 There seems be to some knowledge of the spherical nature of the Earth and there is a text that says that 'when it is night, the Sun is on the other side of the Earth and does not really set'.
 But the texts also say that the Sun rides in a chariot pulled by seven horses.

 One interesting belief is the cyclic nature of the Universe which goes though regular cycles of creation and destruction - a mini-cycle lasts 8.64 billion years (day of Brahma, the Creator) and a major cycle which lasts 3.11 trillion years (life of Brahma).
 The numbers may not be accurate, but 8.6 biilon is within the accepted order of magnitude of time since the Big Bang.
-Also, the theory of cyclic nature of the Universe is supported by many modern physicists.
+Also the earth/solar system is about 4.5 billion years, so the life of the solar system (a mini-cycle) could very well turn out to be 8.64 billion years.
+The theory of the cyclic nature of the Universe is supported by many modern physicists.

 The concept of multiverses, a theory also championed by modern physicists, is not foreign to Hinduism.
 Several texts mention innumerable worlds each with their own Brahma or Creator God.
 There is also mention of seven heavens and seven netherworlds (not necessarily hells).